BookStackApp/website/content/docs/admin/subdirectory-setup.md

 </VirtualHost>
 ```

+***Note:** Your BookStack installation must be in a directory **not** served by the web server via any other means.
+If the "DocumentRoot" of any configured host/site on the server points to, or includes, your BookStack installation folder (or a folder within it) then this will not work as expected and may introduce security issues.*

 On line 6 in the above, beginning with `Alias`, You'll need to change `"/bookstack"` path to be the web 'subdirectory' you want to serve BookStack on.
 For example, If you wanted to serve BookStack on `https://example.com/docs` this would be `"/docs"`.
 Any instances of `/var/www/bookstack` in the above will need to be changed to the folder you installed BookStack in.
 The `/public` part of these paths should remain.